makuznet/15_9-go-rsyslog-elk/README.md

 Numdub app is written in Golang.
 The app doubles an integer number and log entered number to Syslog in JSON format using phuslu log lib that is based on Logrus lib.

-If you access Numdub API via Server1 terminal run:
+If you access Numdub API via Server1 terminal, run:
 ```shell
 curl -X GET http://127.0.0.1:8080/v1/numdub/<your_number>
 ```
-If you access Numdub API via your web browser run:
+If you access Numdub API via your web browser, run:
 ```shell
 curl -X GET http://<Server1_ip>:8080/v1/numdub/<your_number>
 ```